Darren Glass: Coaching

 In October 2019 Darren accepted a position back at West Coast as a player list manager, heavily involved in the recruiting process.
 Newly appointed captain Luke Shuey has welcomed his return.

+Business

+Glass is now the General Manager at Complete Home Filtration, has a Master of Business Administration from UWA and spent 2 years at The Boston Consulting Group.

 Personal

 Glass married Alicia Severin in December 2007.
 They have two daughters and one son.
 Glass has a commerce degree in finance and marketing from Curtin University.
 He completed a Master of Business Administration degree at the University of Western Australia in 2015 has previously worked as a consultant for Boston Consulting Group.